uniyalabhishek/aiquest/README.md

 # AI Quest

-Shape your RPG world & power up social gaming with your onchain activity!
-AI Quest is a text-based RPG game built on the Farcaster framework.
-The adventure varies depending on both on-chain and Farcaster activity.
+Craft your own RPG universe and elevate your social gaming experience with your blockchain activities!
+AI Quest, a text-based RPG built on the Farcaster framework, offers an evolving adventure shaped by your on-chain and Farcaster interactions.

 ![banner](./docs/banner.png)